Back to All Events

 Higher education institutions play a critical role in educating current and future leaders who can respond effectively to sustainability challenges.
 In 2026, universities continue to face pressing environmental, social, and economic challenges.
 While there is broad agreement among educators, students, and institutional leaders that sustainability must be a priority, approaches to embedding it throughout the institution vary widely.
 How do we teach and conduct research for sustainability?
 How can the SDGs be meaningfully integrated into curricula?
 And how can institutions transform campus-wide practices through a strategic whole-institution approach?

-Through peer-to-peer exchange and case studies from the Responsible Futures International programme, these two online workshops will explore practical ways to meaningfully engage students as genuine partners in transforming the curriculum and learning environment.
-Institutions interested in whole-institution change and student leadership approaches to integrating sustainability throughout learning, teaching, and campus activities are warmly invited to participate.
+Through peer-to-peer exchange and case studies from the Responsible Futures International programme, these two online workshops explored practical ways to meaningfully engage students as genuine partners in transforming the curriculum and learning environment.
+Institutions interested in whole-institution change and student leadership approaches to integrating sustainability throughout learning, teaching, and campus activities were invited to participate.

 Speakers

-• Isabel Toman, Senior Programme Officer for HESD, IAU
+• Isabel Toman, Senior Programme Officer, HESD, IAU

-• Sonya Peres, Senior Programme Manager, Students Organising for Sustainability UK
+• Sonya Peres, Senior Project Manager, Education, Students Organising for Sustainability UK

 Responsible Futures brings together staff and students from across the institution to collaboratively incorporate sustainability into the whole learning experience.